 In her past, Rose has studied dance, voice and choir, theatre and film acting, creative writing, psychology, philosophy, women’s studies, and neuroscience at The University of British Columbia, Cap U, American Academy of Dramatic Arts and in private classes - but it was with music that she found her path and became determined to write and sing her own songs.
 Rose taught herself guitar while taking workshops and music classes whenever she could; spending many nights in production studios learning about recording and vocal technique while making songwriter demos.
 After spending a year in the recording studio, she signed a record deal with Pacific/Warner Music and released her debut album- and she hasn’t looked back since.
 She has written and recorded with some of Canada's top musicians, toured the world, opened for Keith Urban, has had music featured on key television programs like Dawson's Creek and films such as The Bandit Hound.

-Stay tuned for Rose Ranger’s new single Confession coming out on January 31 followed by her new album that will be available worldwide in May 2022.
+Stay tuned for Rose Ranger’s new studio album that will be available worldwide on June 17th!